communications-mining

 PROJECTDESCRIPTIONPERMISSIONS

-reinfer-sandboxContains the pre-labeled reinfer-sandbox/integration-tutorial dataset used in this tutorial.
+reinfer-sandboxContains the pre-annotated reinfer-sandbox/integration-tutorial dataset used in this tutorial.
 "View sources", "View labels"

 Your development projectDuring your onboarding, you should have received access to a project that you can use as your development environment."Stream admin", "Consume streams", "View sources", "View labels"